-Following Homebase’s recent escape from collapse and the recent announcement from Debenhams reporting losses of £492 million and the closure of 50 stores, Marks & Spencer has now also reported further falls in sales meaning that the retail sector has been thrust into the media spotlight once more with the latest news that HMV has fallen into administration at the risk of 2200 jobs.
+Following Homebase’s recent escape from collapse and the announcement from Debenhams reporting losses of £492 million and the closure of 50 stores, Marks & Spencer also reported further falls in sales.
+Now the retail sector has been thrust into the media spotlight once more with the latest news that HMV has fallen into administration at the risk of 2200 jobs.
 Last year saw a record high rate of high street store closures and this trend has continued into 2018 with data from Business Insider UK indicating that more than 3800 retailers are expected to close their doors.
-Maplin and Toys R Us were recent retail casualties and following its announcement in June of the closure of 31 stores, House of Fraser recently announced that it was going into administration with the loss of 17,000 jobs.
+Maplin and Toys R Us were retail casualties and following its announcement in June of the closure of 31 stores, House of Fraser recently announced that it was going into administration with the loss of 17,000 jobs.
 In addition, Mothercare, Gap, Marks and Spencer, Carpetright and New Look all face financial difficulties and potential store closures.
 Why is this happening and are we to blame?
 Do we need to look again at our shopping habits?

 The rise in e-commerce has taken its toll on the retail industry with many stores now closing as a result of the change in our shopping habits.
 The convenience of online shopping, low prices and the speed and ease of home delivery have meant a rise in online purchases and a definitive shift of customer preference from stores to Internet with online shoppers in the UK now spending more per household than any other county.
 In addition, many high street brands over- expanded during more profitable times and are now paying the much higher price for doing so as online shopping has continued to increase in popularity.
 If this wasn’t already enough, companies are fighting a losing battle with high business rates and rip off parking charges in town exasperating the problem further.